 (a) Trades of Confidential Data for other similar geophysical, geological, geochemical, drilling, or engineering data from third parties.
 Those trades of Confidential Data are subject to Article 7.2.1 (Trades of Confidential Data);

-(b) Contributions received as consideration for entering into a contract for the sale of Hydrocarbon production, as proceeds of loans, or as proceeds of other financial arrangements:
+(b) Contributions received as consideration for entering into a contract for the sale of Hydrocarbon production, as proceeds of loans, or as proceeds of other financial arrangements; or

 (c) A farmout of all or a portion of a Party’s Working Interest, which is subject to Article 24 (Transfer of Interest and Preferential Right to Purchase).